offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

   Spot instances can be deployed as a fleet.
 AWS selects EC2 instances for your fleet based on your preferences:

-  * Minimum performance characteristics: Rather than targeting specific instance types, you can target minimum amount of CPU, memory, and IO that the instance needs to have.
+  * Minimum performance characteristics: Rather than targeting specific instance types, you can target the minimum amount of CPU, memory, and IO that the instance needs to have.
 For example, you may be interested in instances that have at least 24gb RAM.

   * Spot capacity pools: The pool of unused instances of a particular instance type and within a particular region and AZ are referred to as a spot capacity pool.
 You can target spot capacity pools that you're interested in.
 For example, you may be interested in m5 instance types in us-east-1 and t2 instance types in us-west-2.